mhe747/dawnboard/README.md

 ------

-	in PC :
+	in PC, build the netcat package for your remote target :
-	MACHINE=am57xx-evm bitbake netcat
+	$ MACHINE=am57xx-evm bitbake netcat
-	install the netcat package in the target (copy to the target the ipk packages through NFS or microSD) and do a test of file transfer between 2 linux hosts
+	install the netcat package into the target (copy to the target ipk package through NFS or microSD)

+	Now do a test of file transfer between 2 linux hosts

+	in Target :
 	$ opkg install netcat_0.7.1-r3_armv7ahf-neon.ipk
-	$ echo "abc123" | nc 192.168.1.16 6600

-	in Target :
+	    or
 	$ opkg install netcat
+	Target should at first wait for incoming connection
 	$ netcat -l -p 6600 > test_nc.txt

+	in PC :
+	$ echo "abc123" | nc 192.168.1.16 6600

 ------